Concussion Management Protocol

 The Ursuline School policy regarding athletic concussion protocol is outlined here.

-New York State Public High School Athletic Association has established a Concussion Information Sheet for Student and Parents which can be viewed here.
-The CDC has established an information sheet for parents which can be viewed here.
+New York State Public High School Athletic Association has established a Concussion Information Sheet for Students and Parents which can be viewed here.

-If you have any questions regarding ImPACT, please contact Ms. Amanda Bachmann, Assistant Athletic Director/ Athletic Trainer at 914-500-6237 or email@example.com
+If you have any questions regarding the Ursuline School Concussion Management Protocol, please contact Ms. Amanda Bachmann, Assistant Athletic Director/ Athletic Trainer at 914-500-6237 or email@example.com